boennecd/mssm/cran-comments.md

 >    	SSL read: error:00000000:lib(0):func(0):reason(0), errno 104
 >    Message: Error

-The doi do seem valid so I am not sure why the servers get an error code 56 from libcurl.
+The doi do seem valid so I am not sure why I an error code 56 from libcurl.
 I also got the following on some environments (not local)

 > Found the following (possibly) invalid URLs: